 Chinese Zodiac 2021

-Did you know that the Chinese calendar follows a lunar cycle?
-That’s why the Year of the Gold Ox actually started on February 12th, and lasted until January 31, 2022.
+The fascinating thing about the Chinese calendar is that it operates on a lunar cycle, which means that the Year of the Gold Ox officially kicked off on February 12th, and lasted until January 31, 2022.

 Those born in the Year of the Ox are diligent, dependable, and methodical.
 They are known for their strong work ethic, reliability, and determination to achieve their goals.